nvennin/test-www/procedures/Procedure_GDP_VOZWP_Recall_procedure.md

 * Required actions for non-responders
 * Notification of other Regulatory Authorities

 Notiﬁcations to local Regulatory Authorities are by local Regulatory Representatives in the country(ies) in question if possible, or other arrangements may be made as appropriate.
 For centrally authorized Medicinal Products, the EMA must be notified using their Defective product report template.
-The Theramex Head of Quality / authorized delegate must oversee the content of such notifications and communications and ensure all agencies are kept informed.
+The Head of Quality / authorized delegate must oversee the content of such notifications and communications and ensure all agencies are kept informed.

 In agreement with the Regulatory Authorities, for serious Recalls and/or situations where there may be a need to issue a press release in order to caution healthcare professionals and the public, the content of the press release and the process for handling public queries are agreed with the Regulatory Authority and the legal team as appropriate.